Arasko87/html-css-git-exercises/week-3/29-combined-skills/readme.md

 _Hint: Read this [question and answer](https://stackoverflow.com/questions/3845433/css-line-spacing) if you don't know how to increase the space between lines of text._

-When you are done, the about text shoudl look like the image below.
+When you are done, the about text should look like the image below.

 ![Screenshot of the text formatting solution](/images/29-solution-text.png)